Location: Tallinn, Estonia (14-17 August)

 - The organizers will award need-based scholarships on a rolling basis.
 Special consideration will be given to students from disadvantaged backgrounds and EBS alumni.

-- All students will be responsible for their transportation and lodging in Tallinn and Helsinki and ticket purchases for site visits.
+- All students will be responsible for their transportation and lodging in Tallinn and Helsinki.

-The Baltic region is simply gorgeous in the summer months with moderate temperatures and long hours of daylight, and Estonia’s capital, Tallinn, is one of the jewels.
+The Baltic region is simply gorgeous in the summer months with moderate temperatures and long daylight hours; Estonia’s capital, Tallinn, is one of the jewels.

 The Estonian Business School is located within walking distance of Tallinn’s Old Town, which dates back to the 13th century.
 The Old Town delights first-time visitors with its fantastic medieval walls, cobblestone streets, and many shops and museums.
 See what else Tallinn and the rest of Estonia have to offer.

-We won’t have much time on Friday, 19th August, to see the sights, but for the adventurous, Helsinki and its environs are well worth hanging around for a long weekend.
-You can learn more about what the city has to offer at this link.
+We will not have much time on Friday, 18 August, to see the sights, but for the adventurous, Helsinki and its environs are well worth hanging around for a long weekend.
+You can learn more about what the city offers at this link.